Hypodontia; Causes, Risk Factors, Prevention, & Treatment

 Here are the 4 most common hypodontia treatments:-

-Orthodontic treatment such as braces treat CMT by either moving the teeth for the subsequent treatment or filling the gap.
+Orthodontic treatments such as braces treat CMT by either moving the teeth for the subsequent treatment or filling the gap.
 Both kids and adults can be treated with braces.
-However, missing teeth in kids should be treated once their baby teeth come out and their jaw bone gets fully developed.
+However, missing teeth in kids should be treated once their baby teeth come out and their jawbone gets fully developed.

 A dental implant is a duplicate tooth that is fitted in your jawbone through a metal screw.
 This is an ideal process for adults only and not kids because of the fully grown jawbone in adults.
 It functions as natural teeth only.